 We honor all those students featured in Final Draft at our annual English Department Awards Day, where we also recognize three composition distinctions: the Best ENG 101/101E Essay Award, the Best ENG 102 Essay Award, and the McCrimmon Award, which is the best composition essay across the composition sequence.

-Dr. Spear recently presented a poster at the Association of Rhetoric and Writing Studies (ARWS) 2018 Conference, where she shares FMU’s Composition Program’s 2018 “Poster and Panel” initiative and underscores the possibilities related to merging experiential learning with experimental writing.
+Dr. Rachel N. Spear recently presented a poster at the Association of Rhetoric and Writing Studies (ARWS) 2018 Conference in Austin, TX, where she shared FMU’s Composition Program’s 2018 “Poster and Panel” initiative and underscores the possibilities related to merging experiential learning with experimental writing.

 First-year composition classes may participate in our Composition Program’s “common read,” which focuses on a selected text that is read across sections and courses.
 This experience allows students to engage in broader conversations with their peers beyond the classroom.